jimchen2/jimchen2.github.io/blog/wandering/Instruction.md

 takes different values on same sets.
 Thus, in real life the opposite might occur, and that is why I am always worse off than everybody else in actual measures.
 I believe, confidently, that I am a unique and interesting human being, and I work hard and simply to become a better person, that's all.
 It isn't easy to execute.

+## Promotion

+I usually don't promote.
+I promote only when the following conditions satisfy

+1 I am perfectly confident of my skills
+2 I am perfectly confident that promoting doesn't affect me in later studies 3 I will not be disturbed
+4 What I write can be deleted and my personal opinions won't last long on paper or
+The thing is too meaningful to be forgotten.